DanielMikkers/Ising_model/README.md

 It is trivial to see that the rejection probability it
 $$p_{\text{reject},i} = 1 - p_{\text{accept},i}.$$
 It may not be favorable (and realistic) to have sites (people) changing spin (opinion or choice) every iteration, if one does multiple iterations of the algorithm.
 Thus I have implemented a rule that states that the probability is smaller by a factor of $2$ when it has changed its sign in the last iteration.

-### Overview of the model
-- flow chart maybe?
-Or something?
-I don't know yet.

-## Using the Code
-- Calling function which models
-- Calling function which plots
-- Calling function which animates

-## Diving into the Model
-- Go through code and explain